boazsegev/iodine/README.md

 * `FIO_ENGINE_POLL` - prefer the `poll` system call over `epoll` or `kqueue` (not recommended).

+* `FIO_LOG_LENGTH_LIMIT` - sets the limit on iodine's logging messages (uses stack memory, so limits must be reasonable.
+Defaults to 2048.

 These options can be used, for example, like so:

 ```bash